piku0709/spring-applications/README.md

 By default "singleton" is the scope of all beans, with this scope bean objects are created as soon application is up and running if we specify "prototype" scope  (@Scope(value="prototype")), bean object is created only when the getBean() method is called or the object is called to access some functionality

+# conversion of java objects to json in spring boot api
+spring boot uses jackson library to do the conversion from java object or list of java objects into json format